Background – Establishment of SPCs

 Membership of the SPCs (both Councillors and Sectoral Representatives) is for the lifetime of the Council.
 Casual vacancies which arise will be filled by the sector involved.
 Nominating bodies may also de-select their nominees.

-Leitrim County Council has now revised its Strategic Policy Committee Scheme which was adopted by the Council at their meeting on 2nd November 2009 – SPC Scheme
+Leitrim County Council’s revised Strategic Policy Committee Scheme was adopted by the Council at their meeting on 1st September 2014 – Scheme

 Details of the current approved Membership of the SPC's are as follows - Members of SPC's